-TriMas' Packaging segment accesses its markets through direct sales to end-use customers, as well as through leading distributors, where it has enjoyed favorable, long-standing relationships.
-Rieke employs an internal sales force in North America, Europe and Asia, and has recently established a Global Strategic Account sales team.
-We also use third-party agents and distributors in key geographic markets, including Europe, South America and Asia, as well as agents and distributors primarily to sell to container manufacturers and to users or fillers of containers.
+TriMas Packaging accesses its markets through direct sales to end-use customers, as well as through leading distributors, where it has enjoyed favorable, long-standing relationships.
+We employ commercial teams in North America, Europe and Asia, organized by product line and combined with a Global Strategic Accounts sales team, led by a chief commercial officer.
+We also at times use third-party agents and distributors in key geographic markets, including Europe, South America and Asia, as well as agents and distributors primarily to sell to container manufacturers and to users or fillers of containers.

-TriMas' Packaging segment's end customers include, but are not limited to, consumer packaged goods, cosmetic, personal care, pharmaceutical, nutraceutical, food, beverage, warehouse clubs, retailers, e-retailers, fast food retailers, industrial chemical, paint, petroleum, agricultural chemical and sanitary supply chemical companies.
+TriMas Packaging's end customers include, but are not limited to, consumer packaged goods, beauty and cosmetic, personal care, medical, pharmaceutical, nutraceutical, food and beverage, industrial, agricultural, chemical, and cleaning and sanitary supply companies.
+We also provide products into applications used by warehouse clubs, e-retailers and fast food retailers.
 We may provide products directly to the end customer, but the end customers may also specify that our products be provided to fillers or packagers.
-We also supply major container manufacturers around the world, and maintain a customer service center that provides technical support, as well as other technical assistance to customers.
+In addition, we also provide products to major container manufacturers, and maintain a customer service center that provides technical support, as well as other technical assistance to customers.

-Our Packaging segment has manufacturing and distribution facilities in the United States, Mexico, the United Kingdom, Germany, Italy, Slovakia, China, India and Vietnam.
+TriMas Packaging has manufacturing and support facilities in the United States, Mexico, the United Kingdom, Germany, Italy, Slovakia, China, India and Vietnam.